pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 # Trivial case

-You'll notice that container creation delegate receives `IServiceCollection` interface instance, which by itself is `IList<ServiceDescriptor>`. `ServiceDescriptor` contains information about a registered service:
+You'll notice that the container creation delegate receives `IServiceCollection` interface instance, which by itself is `IList<ServiceDescriptor>`.
+The `ServiceDescriptor` class contains information about a registered service:

  1. ImplementationFactory - if instance of a service is created using factory this property would contain the factory delegate.
  2. ImplementationInstance - if a service is represented by a know instance this property will contain it.